DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00005_reelase-test-plan.md

 ## Risk Management
 **Risk Identification:**

-Pre-production and production has existing data, which will require updating/modifying as the fixes included in this release requires pipeline rerun.
+Pre-production and production has existing data, which will require updating/modifying as the updates/fixes included in this release requires pipeline rerun.
+Additionally, there are legacy Metric RAG records from 2021 and 2022, which, due to updated logic, no longer apply but still exist in the database.

 **Risk Mitigation:**

 - Ran in isolated clean environment prior to release to confirm the fixes
 - Ran in test environment which has identical data to pre-prod and production to confirm fixes
+- Since Metric RAG is only displayed for the latest year (2023), the legacy records from 2021 and 2022 will not impact the end user or be visible.
+These records will be removed as part of a future task added in backlog, which will replace the outdated database records.
+Until then, they remain in the system.
 ## Review and Approval
 **Review Process:**